-Once confined to the halls of medical clinics and hospitals, online genealogical DNA tests – sometimes called ancestry DNA tests – are quickly shifting medical information out to the people they affect most: consumers.
+Once confined to the halls of medical clinics and hospitals, online genealogical DNA tests – sometimes called ancestry DNA tests – quickly shift medical information to the people they affect most: consumers.

-No longer is it necessary to see a medical professional to buy DNA tests and find out your results.
+No longer is it necessary to see a medical professional, buy DNA tests and find your results.

 Dozens of new online DNA testing services have come onto the market since the early 2000s, offering a convenient way to submit samples and receive results without leaving your house.